 In the US, the amount that babysitters get paid varies wildly from one city to the next.
 Even if they're within a short distance of each other, there can still be huge disparities.

 For example, in Detroit, a babysitter earns an average of $10.75.
 But in Boston, that same babysitter would get paid $18.25!

 Generally larger cities with a high cost of living are where babysitters are able to charge the most.
 Cities in the "flyover states" in the middle of the country tend to have lower babysitting rates.

 In Canada, babysitting rates are a lot more consistent across the board.
 In the vast majority of cities, the average babysitter gets paid between $10 and $12, with a few big cities like Toronto or Vancouver maybe reaching $13.
 But certainly nowhere near the babysitting prices charged by their neighbors to the South.

 In the UK, babysitting rates are comparable to Canada.
 Outside of London where prices are higher, babysitters make between around £8 and £9 per hour.
 That's about $10 to $11.30 USD.

 In Australia, babysitting rates are highest and average between $19 and $20 per hour.
 Like Canada and the UK, babysitting rates in Australia are quite consistent between cities.

 The higher rate for babysitters in Australia is likely because they have a higher minimum wage. $18.93 per hour as of July 1, 2018.
 Workers in Australia generally earn a higher wage than those doing the same job in America.

 Watching more children is overall more work.
-There are more messes to clean up, more temper tantrums, and generally more work to be done.
+There are more messes to clean up, more temper tantrums, and generally more duties to be performed

-But dealing with two kids isn't twice as much work as dealing with one.
+But dealing with two children isn't twice as much work as dealing with one.
 You do get a bit of efficiency from dealing with multiple kids at once.